LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 * type of change (e.g. `Add`, `Remove`, `Update`, `Deprecate`, `Split`, `Merge`)
 * RDF patch steps describing what was changed (optional, see note)

-NOTE: Storing RDF patch steps is optional for Notifications.
+NOTE: Storing RDF patch steps is optional for Activities.
 All changes are required for Incremental Updates and changes to labels are required for Label Changes.
 {:.info}

 #### When ready to publish a change set